 11.21.6.3.4 Negotiation for secure HE-LTF in the TB and non-TB ranging measurement exchange

-An ISTA and an RSTA may activate a secure HE-LTF measurement exchange for non-TB ranging or TB ranging that uses randomized LTF sequences in the I2R NDPs and R2I NDPs, refer to 11.21.6.4.5 (Secure HELTF in the TB and non-TB ranging measurement exchange protocol).
+An ISTA and an RSTA may activate a secure LTF measurement exchange for non-TB ranging or TB ranging that uses randomized LTF sequences in the I2R NDPs and R2I NDPs, refer to 11.21.6.4.5 (Secure HELTF in the TB and non-TB ranging measurement exchange protocol).

-An RSTA in which dot11SecureLTFImplemented is true shall set the Secure HE-LTF Support field in the RSNXE to 1.
-An ISTA in which dot11SecureLTFImplemented is true shall include the Secure HE-LTF subelement in the Ranging Parameters element in an IFTMR frame.
+An RSTA in which dot11SecureLTFImplemented is true shall set the Secure LTF Support field in the RSNXE to 1.
+An ISTA in which dot11SecureLTFImplemented is true shall include the Secure LTF subelement in the Ranging Parameters element in an IFTMR frame.

-When an RSTA has set the Secure HE-LTF Support field to 1 in the RSNXE, then to request a secure HE-LTF measurement exchange mode with the RSTA, an ISTA with dot11SecureLTFImplemented equal to true shall include the Secure HE-LTF subelement in the Ranging Parameters element in the IFTMR frame and set the value of the Secure HE-LTF Required field in the Secure HE-LTF subelement to 1.
+When an RSTA has set the Secure LTF Support field to 1 in the RSNXE, then to request a secure LTF measurement exchange mode with the RSTA, an ISTA with dot11SecureLTFImplemented equal to true shall include the Secure LTF subelement in the Ranging Parameters element in the IFTMR frame and set the value of the Secure LTF Required field in the Secure LTF subelement to 1.

-When an ISTA has included the Secure HE-LTF subelement in the Ranging Parameters element in its IFTMR frame and set the value of the Secure HE-LTF Required field to 1, then the RSTA that has set the value of the Status Indication field to 1 (i.e., Successful) shall include the Secure HE-LTF subelement in the Ranging Parameter element in its IFTM frame and set the value of the Secure HE-LTF Required field to 1 to assign a secure HE-LTF measurement exchange mode with the ISTA.
+When an ISTA has included the Secure LTF subelement in the Ranging Parameters element in its IFTMR frame and set the value of the Secure LTF Required field to 1, then the RSTA that has set the value of the Status Indication field to 1 (i.e., Successful) shall include the Secure LTF subelement in the Ranging Parameter element in its IFTM frame and set the value of the Secure LTF Required field to 1 to assign a secure LTF measurement exchange mode with the ISTA.

-When an ISTA has included the Secure HE-LTF subelement in the Ranging Parameters element in an IFTMR frame, then to assign a secure HE-LTF measurement exchange mode with the ISTA, an RSTA with dot11SecureLTFImplemented equal to true shall include a Secure HE-LTF subelement in the Ranging Parameters element in an IFTM and set its Secure HE-LTF Required field to 1.
+When an ISTA has included the Secure LTF subelement in the Ranging Parameters element in an IFTMR frame, then to assign a secure LTF measurement exchange mode with the ISTA, an RSTA with dot11SecureLTFImplemented equal to true shall include a Secure LTF subelement in the Ranging Parameters element in an IFTM and set its Secure LTF Required field to 1.

-When an ISTA has included the Secure HE-LTF subelement in the Ranging Parameters element in its IFTMR frame and set the value of the Secure HE-LTF Required field to 1, the ISTA shall set the Max R2I Repetition and Max I2R Repetition subfields to a value greater than 0.
+When an ISTA has included the Secure LTF subelement in the Ranging Parameters element in its IFTMR frame and set the value of the Secure LTF Required field to 1, the ISTA shall set the Max R2I Repetition and Max I2R Repetition subfields to a value greater than 0.

-When an RSTA assigns a secure HE-LTF measurement exchange by including a Secure HE-LTF subelement in the Ranging Parameters element in its IFTM frame and setting the Secure HE-LTF Required subfield to 1, the RSTA shall set the RSTA Assigned R2I Rep to the Max R2I Repetition subfield value in the IFTMR frame which shall be greater than 0, and the RSTA shall set RSTA Assigned I2R Rep to a value greater than 0 and less than or equal to the Max I2R Repetition subfield value in the IFTMR frame, where the RSTA Assigned R2I Rep and RSTA Assigned I2R Rep specify the number of HE-LTF repetitions in the preamble of the R2I and I2R NDP for this session, respectively.
+When an RSTA assigns a secure LTF measurement exchange by including a Secure LTF subelement in the Ranging Parameters element in its IFTM frame and setting the Secure LTF Required subfield to 1, the RSTA shall set the RSTA Assigned R2I Rep to the Max R2I Repetition subfield value in the IFTMR frame which shall be greater than 0, and the RSTA shall set RSTA Assigned I2R Rep to a value greater than 0 and less than or equal to the Max I2R Repetition subfield value in the IFTMR frame, where the RSTA Assigned R2I Rep and RSTA Assigned I2R Rep specify the number of HE-LTF repetitions in the preamble of the R2I and I2R NDP for this session, respectively.

-When an ISTA has included the Secure HE-LTF subelement in the Ranging Parameters element in the IFTMR frame, it shall indicate to the RSTA a request to use the optional frequency domain Tx window in the R2I NDPs by setting the R2I Tx Window field to 1, otherwise shall set it to 0; and indicate its support of the optional frequency domain Tx window in the I2R NDPs by setting the I2R Tx Window field to 1, otherwise shall set it to 0.
+When an ISTA has included the Secure LTF subelement in the Ranging Parameters element in the IFTMR frame, it shall indicate to the RSTA a request to use the optional frequency domain Tx window in the R2I NDPs by setting the R2I Tx Window field to 1, otherwise shall set it to 0; and indicate its support of the optional frequency domain Tx window in the I2R NDPs by setting the I2R Tx Window field to 1, otherwise shall set it to 0.